MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-deploy-makes-azure-management-portal.md

     ![Wait for new cloud service instance to show running](media/deploy-new-cloud-service-running.png "Wait for new cloud service instance to show running")

-9. Verify that the new MA-KES engine instance is working
+9. Verify that the new MAKES engine instance is working

     To verify the entity engine is working, navigate to https://your-entity-engine-cloud-service.cloudapp.net/evaluate?expr=And(Composite(AA.AuN=='darrin%20eide'),Ti=='an%20overview%20of%20microsoft%20academic%20service%20mas%20and%20applications')&attributes=Id,Ti&count=1 and verify “an overview of microsoft academic service mas and applications” is returned